Transport Safety Investigation Bureau

-The Transport Safety Investigation Bureau (TSIB) is statutory board under the Ministry of Transport of the Government of Singapore and is an independent investigation authority, responsible for the investigation of air, marine and land transport accidents and incidents in Singapore.
+The Transport Safety Investigation Bureau (TSIB) is a department within the Ministry of Transport of the Government of Singapore and is an independent investigation authority, responsible for the investigation of air, marine and land transport accidents and incidents in Singapore.
 The head office is in Passenger Terminal 2, Changi Airport, Changi, Singapore.
 It was formed on 1 August 2016 as a restructuring of the Air Accident Investigation Bureau (AAIB) of Singapore.

 History

 The AAIB was set up in 2002 after the SilkAir Flight 185 and Singapore Airlines Flight 006 crashes.
 The bureau set up a facility in 2007 to analyze data from flight data recorders (informally known as "black boxes") installed on commercial aircraft.

 On 1 August 2016, the AAIB was restructured and subsumed into an entity within TSIB.

 Responsibilities

 The TSIB consists of the following entities: